taisei-project/taisei/doc/ENVIRON.rst

 -  **Info** (*i*) logs some events that are expected to occur during normal operation, for example when a spell is unlocked or a screenshot is taken.
--  **Warning** (*w*) usually complains about misuse of the engine features, deprecations, unimplemented functionality, other small anomalies that aren't directly detrimental to functionality.
+-  **Warning** (*w*) usually complains about misuse of the engine features, deprecations, unimplemented functionality, other small anomalies that aren’t directly detrimental to functionality.
 -  **Error** (*e*) alerts of non-critical errors, for example a missing optional resource, corrupted progress data, or failure to save a replay due to insufficient storage space or privileges.
 -  **Fatal** (*f*) is an irrecoverable failure condition.
 Such an event most likely signifies a programming error or a